chinapedia/wikipedia.abstract.en/Page/Acid_rain.md

 Other adverse effects

-Effect of acid rain on statues Acid rain and weathering Acid rain can damage buildings, historic monuments, and statues, especially those made of rocks, such as limestone and marble, that contain large amounts of calcium carbonate.
+Acid rain can damage buildings, historic monuments, and statues, especially those made of rocks, such as limestone and marble, that contain large amounts of calcium carbonate.
 Acids in the rain react with the calcium compounds in the stones to create gypsum, which then flakes off.

     CaCO₃ (s) + H₂SO₄ (aq) CaSO₄ (s) + CO₂ (g) + H₂O (l)